Polarised random k-SAT: Introduction

 \subsection{Results and conjectures}

 The two main questions that we will concern ourselves with is the \emph{location} of the satisfiability threshold (as a function of $p$ or $n$), as well as its \emph{sharpness}.
-Our main result is the following theorem, which lower bounds the threshold of the polarized random $k$-SAT model in terms of the classical random $k$-SAT model. \begin{thm} Let $k\geq 2$ be fixed.
-For any ${0\leq p \leq \frac{1}{2}}$, the satisfiability threshold $\alpha_k(p,n)$ is bounded by

-Furthermore, the probability of satisfiability is asymptotically non-increasing as a function of $p$.
+Our main result is the following theorem, which lower bounds the threshold of the polarized random $k$-SAT model in terms of the classical random $k$-SAT model. \begin{thm} Let $k\geq 2$ be fixed. \begin{enumerate} \item For $0\leq p \leq \frac{1}{2}$ the probability of satisfiability is asymptotically non-increasing as a function of $p$.
 More precisely, for any ${0\leq p \leq q\leq \frac{1}{2}}$,